yoxel/aurinko-workplace-apps/README.md

 The app package that Aurinko generates for you is just a quickstart example that you can install in [MS Teams](https://docs.aurinko.io/article/38-installing-ms-teams-app) right away.
 The package activates one Teams tab (bot is not activated).

 Check out this article [MS Teams apps](https://docs.aurinko.io/article/31-microsoft-teams-apps) to learn more.

+## Scheduler

+Here is how to set up an appointment booking page: [Create your first appointment booking page](https://docs.aurinko.io/article/39-create-your-first-appointment-booking-page)

+The html page that Aurinko generates for you is just a quickstart example.
+To continue building your appointment booking app set up your own OAuth details: [Google OAuth setup](https://docs.aurinko.io/article/15-google-oauth-setup) and/or [Office 465 OAuth setup](https://docs.aurinko.io/article/16-office-365-oauth-setup).

+Then review our [Booking API refs](https://apirefs.aurinko.io/#operation/create) on how to create booking profiles.